Carolina rallies, eliminates Preds with 4-3 Game 6 OT win - WTMJ

 AP Sports Writer

 NASHVILLE, Tenn.
-(AP) — Sebastian Aho scored his second goal of the game 1:16 into overtime to send the Carolina Hurricanes to the second round with a 4-3 comeback victory over the Nashville Predators on Thursday night in Game 6.
+(AP) — Sebastian Aho scored his second goal of the game 1:06 into overtime as the Hurricanes won their second straight overtime game with to send the Hurricanes to the second round with a 4-3 comeback victory over the Nashville Predators on Thursday night in Game 6.

 The Hurricanes will play defending champion Tampa Bay, the No. 3 seed in the Central Division.